A Dose of Humor Keeps You From Losing Your Patients

 Humor can be a welcome touch of humanness amidst the metal bedpan atmosphere of a hospital, clinic or doctor’s office.
 Patients do not come to these places because they feel good nor because they want to be there.
 Yet they can be casually treated as a chart number, a diagnosis or an insurance plan.
 A dose of humor can provide the warmth of a heartfelt smile in an otherwise impersonal situation.

-Consider these three ways in which you might bring a little more humor into your patient care repertoire.
+Consider these three ways in which you might bring a little more healthcare humor into your patient care repertoire.

 Humorize the Environment.
 The patient care environment is not typically designed for fun.
 Patients are tense, regulations control procedures and caseloads are high.
 Still, there are ways to make the environment more fun without compromising the need for quality, sterility or professionalism.
 Think about those routine experiences your patients encounter and how you might make them more fun: